 The mining companies employ local people as far as possible, which creates new jobs in and outside the mine and encourages knowledge transfer.
-One of the mining companies that the Ethical Council visited, Semafo, explained that one employee within the mining industry creates approximately ten new jobs outside the mine.
+One of the mining companies that the Council on Ethics visited, Semafo, explained that one employee within the mining industry creates approximately ten new jobs outside the mine.
 These are jobs and incomes that are essential in the country’s efforts to tackle poverty.

 Alongside the industrial mine exploration work there is also an artisanal mining extraction/exploration going on, where large amounts are extracted using non-industrial methods.
 There are an estimated 500-600 mines of this kind employing between 1,000 and 30,000 people per mine.
 The health and safety risks are enormous, with many unreported deaths from tunnels collapsing and poor handling of cyanide and other hazardous chemicals.
 There are often children working in these mines.

 Major investment required